Soji-lion/isec-611-docker/README.txt

 Known issues:
-Due to Tor Project only providing the latest version of the Tor Prowser, the link here will become outdated as soon as the new version releases.
+Due to Tor Project only providing the latest version of the Tor Browser, the link here will become outdated as soon as the new version releases.
 The link can be updated manually in the compose.yml file